History of Jamie Dimon in Timeline

 March 2020: Emergency Heart Surgery

-April 2020: Return to Work Remotely
+April 2020: Return to Work

-In April 2020, it was announced that Jamie Dimon returned to work in a remote capacity due to the COVID-19 pandemic.
+In April 2020, it was announced that Jamie Dimon had returned to work in a remote capacity due to the COVID-19 pandemic.

-2020: Criticism of Democratic Candidates
+2020: Criticism of Democratic Party Candidates

 During the 2020 Democratic Party presidential primaries, Jamie Dimon criticized the lack of a "strong centrist, pro-business, pro-free enterprise" candidate.

-2021: Condemnation of Capitol Attack
+2021: Condemnation of Capitol Attack and Trump's Criticism

 In fiscal year 2022, Jamie Dimon received $34.5 million from JPMorgan Chase.